tsdh/imdb2emf/README.md

 $ java -jar imdb2emf-0.2.0-standalone.jar
 Usage: lein run <kind> <imdb-dir>
        lein run <kind> <imdb-dir> <max-movie-count>
+<kind> should either be EMF to create EMF models or TG to create TGraphs.
+<imdb-dir> is the directory containing the IMDb files.
+<max-movie-count> is the maximum number of movies to be parsed.
 ````

 ### Loading binary movie models